Upcoming shows & conventions with collector exhibits

 PNNA / Willamette Coin Club Show Exhibits

-The PNNA-Willamette Coin Club Annual Fall Convention & Coin Show was held each fall in Portland.
-(Beginning in 2021 there will be two separate fall shows.)
+The PNNA-Willamette Coin Club Annual Fall Coin Show was held each fall in Portland.
+(Beginning in 2021 there were two separate fall shows.)
 Collector exhibits at this show are encouraged, and have good public visibility on tables at the center of the main aisle.
 See the completed events page for results for the 2010-2019 fall shows.
-Note that there may be different rules and application forms in 2021.
-Information will be posted when available.
+There may be different rules and application forms in 2021-2022.
+Contact the WCC for information.

 ANA Convention Exhibits

-Summer (anniversary) convention – If you want to exhibit at the ANA anniversary convention (ANA World’s Fair of Money®) in Chicago (2021), ask ANA for the exhibit rules and application, or see the linked page on the ANA website.
+Summer (anniversary) convention – If you want to exhibit at the ANA anniversary convention (ANA World’s Fair of Money®) in Chicago (2022) or Pittsburgh (2023), ask ANA for the exhibit rules and application, or see the linked page on the ANA website.